manoelcampos/xml2lua/README.md

 </people>
 ]]

---Instantiate an object to to convert the XML to a Lua table local xmlhandler = simpleTreeHandler()
+--Instantiate an object to convert the XML to a Lua table local xmlhandler = simpleTreeHandler()

 --Instantiate the parser to actually perform the conversion